cloudogu/gitops-playground/README.md

 Find jenkins on http://localhost:9090

-Admin user: Same as SCM-Manager - `scmadmin/scmadmin` Change in `jenkins-credentials.yaml` if necessary.
+Admin user: Same as SCM-Manager - `admin/admin`

 Note: You can enable browser notifications about build results via a button in the lower right corner of Jenkins Web UI.